Kindergarten skills, worksheets, and coloring pages from Worksheet Universe.

 - Ability to fluently count to 100 orally, identify a group of 20 items, and add and subtract within 20 using manipulatives.

-- Understand ordinal numbers.
+- Kindergarten students should understand ordinal numbers.

 - Know the names of shapes and colors and be able to identify them in their environment.